kwea123/nsff_pl/README.md

 export ROOT_DIR=/path/to/foobar/
 ```

 The image names can be arbitrary, but the lexical order should be the same as time order!
 E.g. you can name the images as `a.png`, `c.png`, `dd.png` but the time order must be `a -> c -> dd`.
+Only one constraint: **do not** put the string "images" in the image name! e.g. `images001.png` is ❎!

 ## 1. Motion mask prediction and COLMAP pose reconstruction